Search

 The vaccines

-There are currently two MMR vaccines licensed for use as part of the routine immunisation programme: ProQuad® (MSD) (contains porcine gelatine) and Priorix-Tetra® (GSK).
+There are currently two MMRV vaccines licensed for use as part of the routine immunisation programme: ProQuad® (MSD) (contains porcine gelatine) and Priorix-Tetra® (GSK).
 The vaccines are considered clinically equivalent and interchangeable.
 They are both live attenuated viruses.

 The UKHSA has developed and published a PGD, with the relevant signatures required for the London region available on their website here.